PhD Defence Tatiana Takiishi

 September 13, 2013

-Tatiana Takiishi successfully defended her PhD thesis entitled "Novel immunotherapies in type 1 diabetes: Exploring antigen-specific and non-specific approaches."
+🎓Congratulations, Dr. Takiishi!
+On the successful defense of her PhD thesis: "Novel immunotherapies in type 1 diabetes: Exploring antigen-specific and non-specific approaches."
 Her research focused on innovative strategies to prevent and reverse type 1 diabetes.
-The jury was chaired by Annemieke Verstuyf (Clinical and Experimental Endocrinology, KU Leuven, Leuven, Belgium), with Wim Janssens (TARGID, KU Leuven, Leuven, Belgium) serving as secretary, and members Adrian Liston (Autoimmune Genetics, KU Leuven, Leuven, Belgium), Viggo Van Tendeloo (Cellular ImmunoTherapy, University of Antwerp, Antwerp, Belgium) and Roberto Mallone (INSERM, University Paris Descartes, Paris, France).
+The jury was chaired by Annemieke Verstuyf (Clinical and Experimental Endocrinology, KU Leuven, Leuven, Belgium), with Wim Janssens (Breath, KU Leuven, Leuven, Belgium) serving as secretary, and members Roberto Mallone (INSERM, University Paris Descartes, Paris, France), Viggo Van Tendeloo (Cellular ImmunoTherapy, University of Antwerp, Antwerp, Belgium), and Adrian Liston (Autoimmune Genetics, KU Leuven, Leuven, Belgium).
 We extend our sincere thanks to all jury members for their insightful questions, which greatly enriched the scientific discussion.
-Warm congratulations to Dr. Tatiana Takiishi on this remarkable achievement.
+Warm congratulations to Dr. Takiishi on this remarkable achievement.

 Share this post

-A combination of low-dose anti-CD3 and engineered Lactococcus lactis producing insulin and IL-10 reversed diabetes in 59% of newly diagnosed mice.
-Success was linked to preserved beta-cell mass and local expansion of regulatory T cells (Foxp3+).
+🔹 Intervention therapy: A combination of low-dose anti-CD3 with genetically modified Lactococcus lactis bacteria producing pro-insulin and IL-10 reversed diabetes in nearly 60% of newly diagnosed mice, linked to preserved beta-cell mass and expansion of regulatory T cells.

-Long-term oral vitamin D supplementation (from weaning to adulthood) significantly reduced diabetes onset, with no harmful calcium-related side effects.
-Shorter or early-life supplementation had no effect.
+🔹 Prevention therapy: Long-term oral vitamin D supplementation from weaning to adulthood significantly reduced diabetes onset without side effects, while shorter or early-life supplementation had no impact.

 More information can be found via this link.